PontejoJohnPaul/integ_group_act/README.md

 The **Currency Exchange Tracker Web App** is a web-based application that provides users with real-time currency conversion using the **ExchangeRate-API**.
 It enables users to convert one currency to another accurately based on the latest exchange rates while also displaying exchange rate information and historical data for selected currencies.

-This project demonstrates the integration of a third-party REST API using JavaScript's **Fetch API** and implements asynchronous data retrieval through **GET requests**.
+This project demonstrates the integration of **ExchangeRate-API** and implements data retrieval through **GET requests**.
 The application focuses on providing an intuitive, responsive, and user-friendly interface for monitoring and converting currencies.

 Features